-The generator set can be configured for a number of starting cycles (1 to 7) with set times for crank and rest periods for all starting modes (manual/remote).
+The generator set can be configured for a number of starting cycles (1 to 7) and duration of crank and rest periods.
 Default setting is for 3 start cycles composed of 15 seconds of cranking, and 15 seconds of rest.